paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md

 #### References in Text
 The International Claims Settlement Act of 1949, referred to in subsecs. (a)(1), (2) and (c)(2), is act Mar.
 10, 1950, ch.
 54, 64 Stat.
 12, as amended.
 Title V of the Act is classified generally to subchapter V (§ 1643 et seq.) of chapter 21 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1621 of this title](./chapter-021-settlement-of-international-claims.md#section-1621) and Tables.

 This chapter, referred to in subsec. (c), was in the original “this Act”, meaning Pub.
 L. 104–114, Mar.
 12, 1996, 110 Stat.
-785, which is classified principally to this chapter.
+785, known as the Cuban Liberty and Democratic Solidarity (LIBERTAD) Act of 1996, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6021 of this title](./chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md#section-6021) and Tables.

 #### Codification
 Section is comprised of section 303 of Pub.
 L. 104–114.
 Subsec. (b) of section 303 of Pub.
 L. 104–114 enacted section 1643l of this title.